disnog/disnog.github.io/README.md

 - Please attempt to use the appropriate channel for your discussion.
 Some people may mute channels that are not relevant to them; please respect this.
 - Treat everyone with respect.
 - Please do not initiate random/unprompted DMs.
 (DMs to mods/admins regarding Discord server moderation needs or questions are always permissible!)

+# Suggestions
+Have a suggestion for how to make the server even better?
+[Submit it here!](https://github.com/networking-discord/networking-discord.github.io/issues/new?assignees=&labels=enhancement&template=suggestion.md)